he-dev/gunter/README.md

 )WITH (PAD_INDEX = OFF, STATISTICS_NORECOMPUTE = OFF, IGNORE_DUP_KEY = OFF, ALLOW_ROW_LOCKS = ON, ALLOW_PAGE_LOCKS = ON, FILLFACTOR = 80) ON [PRIMARY]
 ) ON [PRIMARY] TEXTIMAGE_ON [PRIMARY]
 ```

-## Development

-You can use create your own private configuration files for testing that will be ignored by repository:

-- `_Debug\Debug.private.App.config`
-- `_Test\Gunter.Tests.Gunter.private.json`